AllieKatW/Discord-TV-Guide-Bot/README.md

-# Discord TV Guide Bot by Allie Kat
+# Discord TV Guide Bot

 This bot helps manage and display a TV schedule directly within your Discord server.
 It can automatically post schedule updates to a designated text channel and also update the name of a Voice Channel Event to show the current program.